Shifting Financial Marketing into Gear

-Shane Stiles, President and Founder: I have been watching a lot of the streamed concerts online.
+Shane Stiles, President, and Founder: I have been watching a lot of the streamed concerts online.
 I miss hearing live music and have enjoyed some of the unique performances and events streamed online.
 This of course includes this year’s ALTSO Rocktoberfest (Watch here!)

 Nick Landsberger, Lead Designer: My favorite movie over quarantine has been Hamilton.
 I remember first hearing about it when it started gaining popularity in New York.
 I’m not really a theater guy, but I am a fan of hip hop and history so it combined two of my interests.
-I was able to get tickets and enjoyed it very much when it came into Chicago, but since a recording landed on Disney+, I just cannot get enough.
-Being able to watch it with different angles really made me appreciate the choreography and production level all that much more.
+I was able to get tickets and enjoyed it very much when it came to Chicago, but since a recording landed on Disney+, I just cannot get enough.
+Being able to watch it from different angles really made me appreciate the choreography and production level all that much more.

-Walter Loburak, Developer: I’m big fan of live concerts, so during this time I’ve been enjoying live streams of my favorite bands.
+Walter Loburak, Developer: I’m a big fan of live concerts, so during this time I’ve been enjoying live streams of my favorite bands.
 As for the movies, I was very excited to see “Borat 2”